Written by:

 Cost of Mental Health in the Workplace

-According to WHO, mental health issues cost the global economy over one-trillion (in $USD) each year.5 It also notes that workplace practices often contribute or worsen existing mental health problems.
+According to WHO, mental health issues cost the global economy over one-trillion US dollars each year.5 Also, workplace practices often contribute or worsen existing mental health problems, like work burnout and work-related depression.

 Trends to Support Workplace Mental Health

-The Affordable Care Act (ACA), formerly known as Obamacare, made huge strides in providing mental health insurance benefits for workers.
+The Affordable Care Act (ACA) made huge strides in providing mental health insurance benefits for workers.
 It requires compliant health insurance programs to include mental and behavioral health coverage and to cover existing conditions with no spending limits.

 Consider these workplace health statistics: